comprasmunicipais/inteligencia/README.md

 # Run and deploy your AI Studio app

-This contains everything you need to run your app locally.
+This contains everything you need to run your app locally.teste

 View your app in AI Studio: https://ai.studio/apps/d1191813-5595-4ea1-904c-bdd0e5ea636b